Motorcycle Safety Frequently Asked Questions (FAQs)

 What do I need to wear for the class?

 For the BRC, you will be in the classroom for the 1st day, so wear whatever you are comfortable in.
 Proper riding apparel will be discussed in class.
 If you are taking ABRC or the BRC 2 class you should also take note of the required clothing and the new helmet requirements noted below.

 In order to ride you will need the following (this applies to all classes):

-A US DOT compliant helmet either open (3/4) or full-face style, partial coverage or half style helmets may not be worn.
+New Helmet Requirement: You MUST wear a full faced helmet equipped with a face shield.
+Partial coverage helmets are NOT Allowed.
 A sturdy jacket or heavy long-sleeved shirt; long pants made of sturdy material; over-the-ankle NON-canvas foot ware with a low heel, eye protection such as eyeglasses, sunglasses, goggles, full faced helmet equipped with a face shield, and full fingered gloves.
 Your gear must be in good condition with no obvious signs of wear, or damage.
 The course instructors will have final say regarding the suitability of a participant’s personal riding gear.

 1) Cowboy-type boots, or

 3) No Women's platform fashion heeled foot ware